RichardMidnight/pi-safe/README.md

  - Auto-expand filesystem on restore
     - PiSafe will setup the image file to auto-expand to fill the new media on first boot after restoring if your distro supports rc.local.
     - If not, you can resize your partition manual by booting from another media and using gparted.
     - Note: Auto-expand may not work on an overlay filesystem.
-Recomend turning off auto-expand in Settings/Options.
+Recommend turning off auto-expand in Settings/Options.

  - Data compression
     - Compressing the image file with zip, xz, or gz reduces the size of the image file to 1/2 or smaller.